faresd/javascript-nodejs-starter/README-temp.md

 #### Getting started

+* Website Starter is a website template backed by prismic.io CMS.
+    * Create your own account and repo on prismic.io.
+    * Create the document mask of your page
+        * Setting / Document masks
+        * Create a new `mask-id` and and a `Mask label` for example `page`, `Page`
+            * For a quick start use this [sample document mask](https://gist.github.com/faresd/87cd721b71fbd62f84a9#file-page_document_mask)
+            * Modity the mask if necessary to adapt your page with the help of [Repository administrators manual](https://developers.prismic.io/documentation/repository-administrators-manual) / `Document masks`
+        * Create an instance of you document mask
+            * `Your documents` / `Write something`
+            * Choose the mask you have created
+        * Start by adding your page content `Slices` on the left side `Add a Content Slice...` (`Slides`, `Alternated Highlights`, `Section Header`, `...`)
+            * Use  details

 * Download the [latest release]()
 * Unzip locally or on your server
 * Modify `prismic-configuration.js` by adding your API end point by changing `apiEndpoint` and if needed `accessToken`.